 (3) The Buyer shall thoroughly test the software before putting it into operation as to the absence of defects and its operability with the existing hardware and software configuration.
 This shall also apply in relation to software provided under warranty or the maintenance agreement.

-(4) The Buyer shall observe our instructions as to the installation and operation of the software; He shall familiarize himself regularly with current instructions given on websites accessed via www.a‐w.de and shall observe the same during operation.
+(4) The Buyer shall observe our instructions as to the installation and operation of the software; he shall familiarise himself regularly with current instructions given on websites accessed via www.a-w.de and shall observe the same during operation.

 (5) Where the scope of our performance includes more than the simple supply of the software, the Buyer shall provide requisite assistance free of charge e.g. in the form of manpower, working space, hardware and software, data and telecommunication equipment.